-Imagine a vitamin that has the potential to optimize heart, bone and oral health.
+Imagine a vitamin that has the potential to optimize heart, bone, and oral health.
 One would think this essential vitamin is a part of everyone’s diet, right?
-Few people have heard of, or fully understand, the health benefits of vitamin K2.
+But so few people have actually heard of it.
 Therefore, they may not be eating foods rich in this nutrient.

 Whereas vitamin K1 deficiency in adults is rare, suboptimal Vitamin K2 levels have been found to be common, especially in people over the age of 40.
 In addition to assisting vitamin K1 in activating blood clotting factors, vitamin K2 activates a protein called matrix gla proten (MGP) that directs calcium into the bones and teeth rather than blood vessels and other soft tissues.
-In 2004, a large study – published in the Journal of Nutrition – placed 4,807 people into three categories based on their estimated vitamin K2 intake from their diet.
-Compared to the group with the lowest intake, the subjects in the high intake group had a 50 percent risk reduction of heart disease as well as 25 percent reduced rate of death from all causes.
-(1) Another study, published in Nutrition, Metabolism and Cardiovascular Diseases, demonstrated a 9 percent reduction in heart disease for every 10 micrograms of vitamin K2 intake among a sample size of 16,057 women.
+In 2004, a large study published in the Journal of Nutrition placed 4,807 people into three categories based on their estimated vitamin K2 intake from their diet.
+Compared to the group with the lowest intake, the subjects in the high intake group had a 50% risk reduction of heart disease as well as 25% reduced rate of death from all causes.
+(1) Another study, published in Nutrition, Metabolism and Cardiovascular Diseases, demonstrated a 9% reduction in heart disease for every 10 micrograms of vitamin K2 intake among a sample size of 16,057 women.
 (2) Vitamin K1 had no effect.

 Very few multivitamins on store shelves contain vitamin K2.
-Vitamin Packs’ multivitamin contains the MK-7 (menaquinone-7) form of vitamin K2 which is one of the most potent and long-acting forms of this essential vitamin.
+But Persona’s multivitamin contains the MK-7 (menaquinone-7) form of vitamin K2 which is one of the most potent and long-acting forms of this essential vitamin.

 Vitamin K2 supplementation should only be taken under a physician’s careful guidance in all patients, especially those the blood thinner Warfarin (Coumadin) as it can block the effects of this blood thinner.
 Otherwise, it has no known toxicity even in high doses.

-Learn more about Persona’s Foundational multivitamin with 60 mcg of vitamin K2 here, or take the Persona Assessment for a personalized vitamin and supplement regimen curated to help you meet your unique wellness goals.
+Learn more about Persona’s foundational multivitamin with 60 mcg of vitamin K2 here, or take the assessment for a personalized vitamin and supplement regimen curated to help you meet your unique wellness goals.